Permutation-Based True Discovery Guarantee by Sum Tests: Shortcut

 \begin{theorem} $d^{(0)}\leq d$. \end{theorem}

-In conclusion, Proposition \ref{P:short} represents the basis of the shortcut, which allows to make statements on the value of $\pz$ for any $z$ by constructing $\underpz\leq\pz$; it requires to evaluate a number of tests which is linear in the total number $m$ of hypotheses, in contrast to the exponential number required by closed testing.
-Subsequently, Theorem \ref{T:d0} employs the shortcut to provide a lower ($1-\alpha$)-confidence bound $d^{(0)}$ for the number of true discoveries $\delta$.
-The Theorem holds for all $S \subseteq M$, hence the procedure $d^{(0)}$ has true discovery guarantee; this means that $d^{(0)}(S)$ are lower ($1-\alpha$)-confidence bounds for $\ds$, simultaneously for all $S\subseteq M$.

-In Appendix \ref{alg} we propose an algorithm for the shortcut, which requires $Bm\log(m)$ operations in the worst case; then we embed it into a binary search to approximate $q$ with reduced complexity.
+To summarise, Proposition \ref{P:short} represents the basis of the shortcut.
+For any value $z$, it allows to make statements on the value of $\pz$ by constructing $\underpz\leq\pz$; it requires to evaluate a number of tests which is linear in the total number $m$ of hypotheses, in contrast to the exponential number required by closed testing.
+Theorem \ref{T:d0} employs the shortcut to provide a lower ($1-\alpha$)-confidence bound $d^{(0)}$ for the number of true discoveries $\delta$.
+The theorem holds for all $S \subseteq M$, hence the procedure $d^{(0)}$ has true discovery guarantee.
+In Appendix \ref{alg} we propose an algorithm for the shortcut, then we embed it into a binary search to approximate $q$ with reduced complexity.
+We prove that in the worst case the computational complexity is of order $mB(\log^2 m +\log B)$.
 Moreover, we show how the method can be combined with an algorithm of \citet{largetdp} to find the largest set with given TDP among a collection of incremental sets.

-\section{Equivalence to Closed Testing}
+\section{Equivalence to closed testing}

 The shortcut of Proposition \ref{P:short} defines $\underpz\leq\pz$ for any $z$.
 For those values of $z$ for which $\underpz =1$, we know that also $\pz=1$.
 Where $\underpz = 0$, however, there are two distinct cases.
 If $\pz=0$, the shortcut is equivalent to closed testing; otherwise, if $\pz=1$, it is conservative, as it does not reject all sets in $\V$ while closed testing does.
-In the toy example with $z=1$ we are in the first case (Figure \ref{Plot:base}, left), but we cannot see that from the bound only.
+In the toy example with $z=1$ we are in the first case (Figure \ref{Plot:base2}, left), but we cannot see that from the bound only.
 Now we propose a sufficient condition to state that $\underpz=\pz$.
 This will play an important role in the iterative shortcut of Section \ref{bab}.
+We will define an increasing function